IP Access List Overview

 Named or Numbered Access Lists

 All access lists must be identified by a name or a number.
-Named access lists are more convenient than numbered access lists because you can specify a meaningful name that is easier to remember and associate with a task.
-You can reorder statements in or add statements to a named access list.
+Named and numbered access lists have different command syntax.
+Named access lists are compatible with Cisco IOS Release 11.2 and later.
+Named access lists are more convenient than numbered access lists because you can specify a meaningful name that is easier to remember and associate with a purpose.
+You may reorder statements in or add statements to a named access list.

-Named access lists support the following features that are not supported by numbered access lists:
+Named access list are newer than numbered access lists and support the following features that are not supported in numbered access lists:

 Not all commands that accept a numbered access list will accept a named access list.
-For example, vty uses only numbered access lists.
+For example, virtual terminal lines use only numbered access lists.

 All access lists are either standard or extended access lists.
 If you only intend to filter on a source address, the simpler standard access list is sufficient.
 For filtering on anything other than a source address, an extended access list is necessary.